 Response:

+ALL VA’s/Appraisals of Project Acquisitions are enclosed

 Request for Production #8: Produce a complete copy of all documents referred to, relied upon, or otherwise utilized in answering the discovery requests contained herein.

 Response:

+N/A

 Request for Production #9: Produce a complete copy of all documents, demonstratives, photographs, imagery, tangible items, or any other type of evidence that you intend to utilize as an exhibit at any hearing or the trial of this lawsuit.